sepulveda-fontaine-s/self_supervised_l-reinforcement_l-navigation/Report.md

 ---
 ### 4.2 Self-Supervised Learning

-A fully connected autoencoder was trained on the unlabeled MiniGrid observations using mean squared reconstruction error.
-The encoder maps each `7 × 7 × 3` observation to a 64-dimensional latent vector, while the decoder attempts to reconstruct the original input.
+A convolutional autoencoder was trained on the unlabeled MiniGrid observations using mean squared reconstruction error.
+Each 7 × 7 × 3 observation was processed using channel-specific normalization to account for MiniGrid's categorical object, colour, and state channels.
+The encoder compresses each observation into a 16-dimensional latent representation, while the decoder attempts to reconstruct the original observation.
+After training, the encoder weights were frozen and the learned representations were used as input to the PPO agent.

 ![Original and reconstructed MiniGrid observations](images/03_autoencoder_reconstructions.png)